Bamii/plumber/README.md

 Open an issue or create a PR if you:
 * found a bug,
 * made some improvements,
-* really wanted to do a thumbs-down but can't 'cause GitHub hasn't added the button yet,
 * need to teach some of these young developers the real history of Javascript.

 ## License

-The MIT License (MIT).
+Released under [The MIT License](http://opensource.org/licenses/MIT).
 See [LICENSE](https://github.com/opeadeyomoye/plumber/blob/master/LICENSE) file for more details.

+Copyright (c) 2017-present, Ope Adeyomoye.